rithikaaredde0103/rithikaaredde0103/README.md

 - 👋 Hi, I’m Rithikaa Redde
-- 👀 I’m interested in enhancing my coding skills and working on open source projects
+- 👀 I’m interested in ethical and explainable AI and cognitive neuroscience
-- 🌱 I’m currently learning AIML
+- 🌱 I’m currently pursuing dual degrees in AIML and Data Science

 <!---